FirstLegoLeague/fllscoring/docs/user_interface/sketches.md

 If the scoring requires no effort, more attention can be given to the game/the children.
 We aim to develop a software/hardware solution that makes scoring effortless.

-Regional games often in places without internet acces or wireless connection.
+Regional games are often in places without internet acces or wireless connection.
 Scoring using a handheld device (running IoS or Android), will allow fast processing of recorded playing field to final scoring.
 These scores can then be processed on a PC.